dfrdn/gulapa-law/content/lawyers/marcley-augustus-d-natu-el.md

   - Doing business in the Philippines
   - Various commercial contracts and agreements
   - Infrastructure projects
+recognitions:
+  - Recommended Lawyer in Tax, The Legal500 (2024, 2023)
 offices:
   - manila
   - cebu